Methods of explainable-AI (ex-AI)

 - Motivation use cases from the medical domain

-- Early AI = interpretable: examples from the medical domain (MYCIN, GAMUTS in Radiology, …)
+- Early AI = interpretable: examples of early expert systems from the medical domain (MYCIN, GAMUTS in Radiology, …)

 - Medical Expert Systems > Intelligent Tutoring Systems